Alexander Hendrickx

-Alexander Robby Hendrickx (born 6 August 1993) is a Belgian field hockey player who plays for Dutch club Pinoké and the Belgian national team as a defender.
-Playing with the Y1 Hockey LTD X, Hendrickx won 'top goal scorer' at the 2020 Tokyo Olympics.
+Alexander Robby Hendrickx (born 6 August 1993) is a Belgian professional field hockey player who plays for Gantoise and the Belgian national team as a defender.
+Hendrickx won 'top goal scorer' at the 2020 Tokyo Olympics.
 He also won a gold medal with his team for Belgium.

 International career

 Junior national teams

 Hendrickx has represented Belgium at junior level in both Under 18 and Under 21 age groups.
 In 2010, Hendrickx was a member of the Belgium Under-18 side at the 2010 Youth Olympic Games in Singapore.
 The team won the bronze medal, defeating Ghana 4–1 in the third-place playoff.
 He made his debut for the Belgium Under 21 side, in 2012 at a qualifying for the Junior World Cup.
 Hendrickx was also a member of the team at the Junior World Cup in New Delhi, India, where the team finished sixth.

 Senior national team

 Hendrickx made his senior international debut for Belgium in 2012, at the Champions Trophy.
 He was a reserve player at the 2016 Summer Olympics, where Belgium won a silver medal.
 In November 2018, he was named in the squad for the 2018 World Cup in Bhubaneswar, India.
 At the tournament, he finished as top scorer alongside Blake Govers of Australia with 7 goals.
 At the 2019 EuroHockey Championship, he also was the top goalscorer together with three other players with five goals.
 On 25 May 2021, he was selected in the squad for the 2021 EuroHockey Championship.
-Alexander Hendrickx is sponsored by Y1 Hockey.
-He uses the LB X and LTD X, this is a low bow stick which is well suited to his drag flicking technique.
 He was top goal scorer at Tokyo 2020 with 14 goals using the LTD X.